woltapp/wolt_modal_sheet/README.md

 ![Modal sheet elements in use](https://github.com/woltapp/wolt_modal_sheet/blob/main/doc/bottom_sheet_example.jpeg?raw=true)

-## Designer's Collaboration Guide
+## Designer Collaboration Guide

-To ensure seamless collaboration between designers and developers, we have provided a [Figma file](https://www.figma.com/file/jRQUhvi44bkUxRxSWGhSXO/Wolt-Modal-Sheet-Specs?type=design&node-id=7%3A514&mode=design&t=NULXGTxl2YvnawyH-1) dedicated to the WoltModalSheet package.
+To ensure seamless collaboration between designers and developers, we have provided a [Figma file](https://www.figma.com/file/jRQUhvi44bkUxRxSWGhSXO/Wolt-Modal-Sheet-Specs?type=design&node-id=7%3A514&mode=design&t=NULXGTxl2YvnawyH-1) dedicated to the package.
 This resource aims to guide designers through the process of creating and handing over designs that leverage the WoltModalSheet's capabilities effectively.

-### What's Inside the Figma File
+### What is inside the Figma File

 - **Example Design Specifications**: Detailed design guidelines and specifications mirroring those used internally at Wolt.
 These specs